Certified Iyengar Yoga Teacher

 Tina had been practicing Iyengar Yoga for over 20 years before she decided that she wanted to be a teacher.
 She began practicing because yoga was recommended to alleviate her back problems and continued because of the benefits, not only to her physical health but also her general well-being.
 She decided to begin teaching Iyengar yoga to pass on the remarkable benefits to the community groups of children, young people and vulnerable adults that she works with in her job as a community artist (musician).

 "As a teacher, I want to reach out to and enable those people who have, for whatever reason, thought themselves out of place in a conventional yoga class setting.
 The heavier, stiffer, older, less able bodies are the ones I want to help to reach their potential in a non-judgemental environment.
-I have decades of experience working with adults and children who have been excluded from mainstream schools or society – and these are the people I would like to welcome to my class."
+I have decades of experience working with adults and children who have been excluded from mainstream schools or society.
+I hope to make my classes inclusive, so that we can share the richness or our diversity."

 "The way you explain the poses is perfect I think, especially for a beginner like me! "

 "It is the kind of class that I, as a normal human being rather than a yoga-fit angelic being, can more or less enjoy within my pain level!"